MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/logon-type-has-not-been-granted.md

 ## Resolution

-To resolve the issue, ensure that the user account or group used in the connection has logon permissions, and isn't in the list of denied accounts.
+To resolve the issue, ensure that the user account or group used in the connection has logon permissions, and isn't on the denied accounts list.

 1. Sign in to the impacted machine preferably as an administrator.
 2. Go to **Local Security Policy**.